teracow/googliser/README.md

 Suppress display output.
 Error messages are still shown.

 `-d` or `--debug`
-Append debug info to file.
-Default is no debug file output.
+Copy debug log file into sub-directory afterwards.
+Default is no debug log file.
 If selected, debugging output is appended to 'debug.log' in the created sub-directory.
+This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

 **Usage Examples:**